 One of the main reasons why this is important is because now you can spend a little more time truly getting to know the client during the consultation rather then drilling them with questions.

 This is really powerful because it changes how the whole experience feels for both you and the client.
-Rather then it feeling like an interview, gathering information before can help you treat it more like a conversation.
+Rather than it feeling like an interview, gathering information before can help you treat it more like a conversation.

 Going back to the questionnaire, there are loads of resources you can use to create a professional experience.
 Resources like Typeform or even Google forms can be great tools you can use to create a sleek, professional looking pre-consultation questionnaire.